 Want to know how AWS works?
 Read this extensive AWS Tutorial!

 But as everything has its own pros and cons.
-Cloud computing also faces some challenges such as
+There are also some challenges of Cloud Computing such as

 - Security and Privacy of organization information